ulrichoke/k8s/README.md

 $ kubectl create ns dev
 ```

-Access a pod in a specific namespace through its IP
+Access a pod in a specific namespace

 ```
 [ pod_IP ].dev.pod.cluster.local
 ```
-Access a service cluster in a specific namespace through its name
+Access a service cluster in a specific namespace

 ```
 [ my-service-name ].dev.pod.cluster.local